0xLeif/AppState/README.md

 ### Requirements

-- Swift 5.7 or later
+- Swift 5.9 or later

 - iOS 15.0 or later
 - watchOS 8.0 or later
 - macOS 11.0 or later
 - tvOS 15.0 or later
+- visionOS 1.0 or later

 ## Getting Started